LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/PresenceService/README.md

 # Presence Service

-Used in Fortnite for Checking Players Current Presence
+Used in Fortnite for Checking Friends Current Presence

 ## Hosts